mymonero/mymonero-core-js/README.md

 ## What's in This Repo?

-This repository holds the Javascript source code for the basic cryptography which currently powers the official [MyMonero](https://www.mymonero.com) downloadable desktop and mobile apps.
+This repository holds the Javascript source code for the cryptography, protocols, and lightwallet functions which power the official [MyMonero](https://www.mymonero.com) apps.

 ### Contents